 Join leading architects, policymakers and urban innovators for a day of conversations during London Climate Action Week.

-Join us for a day of inspiring conversations with leading architects, policymakers and urban innovators to discuss creative and structural responses to the climate emergency and our responsibility to build resilient urban environments that help our cities and communities thrive.
+Join us for a day of inspiring conversations during London Climate Action Week, bringing together architects, policymakers, material innovators, and urban foresters from the UK and abroad to discuss creative and structural responses to the climate emergency.

 Amin Taha, Groupwork